(Note: Please refer to the Frequently Asked Questions (FAQs) at the end of this PACS Standard for further guidance on this Standard.)

 The “major project participants” are the project participants whose role in the project could result in significant corruption.
 Consequently, this is likely to include the project owner, project funders, major contractors, and major sub-contractors.
 The decision as to who is a “major” contractor or sub-contractor will depend on the size of the project and the relevant contract or sub-contract.

-Each major project participant (including the project owner) should provide a contractual obligation that they will provide the necessary information for disclosure and agree to its disclosure to the public.
+Each major project participant (including the project owner) should agree to a contractual obligation that they will provide the necessary information for disclosure and agree to its disclosure to the public.
 This obligation could be one of a number of anti-corruption commitments to be provided by all major project participants.
-See clause 6(15) in each of PS 5 and PS 6.
+See clause 6(15) in each of PS 5 Project Commitments and PS 6 Funder Commitments.

 The first priority of transparency is to publish the information to the public.
 Disclosure of information on a website is relatively cheap and easy.
 Most contract information is now prepared and kept in electronic form and can be downloaded onto a web-site.